dad2lna-coder/BrokeSched/INSTRUCTIONS.md

 ### 6.2 Export to Excel
 - Click the **Export to Excel** button
 - Your complete schedule exports with all assignments and RDO patterns
-- **Future Enhancement:** Final formats will include smart upload capabilities for direct system integration
+- **Future Enhancement:** Final formats will include SMART Schedule Upload generation capabilities

 ---